jhlothamer/godot_levelshot/README.md

 ### Camera Position and Zoom

-It's easy to position the camera in the middle of level.
+It's easy to position the camera in the middle of a level.
 It's just

     camera2d.global_position = level_boundary.position + level_boundary.size / 2.0